aquele-dinho/java-modernizing/docs/GUIDE_PHASE2.md

 ## Section 1 – Java 21 Migration

-Goal: Upgrade the project to build and run on Java 21.
+Goal: Upgrade the project to build and run on Java 21 **and** align core frameworks and libraries with Java 21–compatible, up-to-date versions.

 ### Step 1.1 – Update pom.xml to Java 21
 - **What you change:**